-While you can avoid interest by paying your balance in full each month, it’s helpful to choose a credit card with a good APR just in case you have to carry a balance.
+While you can avoid interest by paying your balance in full each month, it’s helpful to choose a credit card with a good APR, just in case you have to carry a balance.
 Making a point to pay off your full balances saves money on interest, but if you can't afford to pay in full, try to make the minimum payment or whatever you can afford.
 That will help you work toward being free of credit card debt.